Trisomy 13 (also known as Patau syndrome)

 Short-term Treatment and Outcomes

-A very few children are less severely affected and will overcome many of the difficulties; those babies will provided with regular child care visits for immunizations and anticipatory guidance, with screening at frequent intervals for vision and hearing difficulties, scoliosis, developmental delays and symptoms of other conditions that can be treated.
+A few children are less severely affected and will overcome many of the difficulties; those babies should receive regular child care visits for immunizations and anticipatory guidance, with screening at frequent intervals for vision and hearing difficulties, scoliosis, developmental delays and symptoms of other conditions that can be treated.

 Long-term Treatment and Outcomes

-The 5% of children who do survive past the first year will all exhibit developmental and growth delays.
-Families will need support and resources to provide the needed care for their child and may need respite care to be able to take care of themselves and give needed attention to siblings.
+Virtually all of the 5% of children who survive past the first year will exhibit developmental and growth delays.
 Early intervention programs and special education will be very important to the relatively small number of children with trisomy 13 who survive the difficult early months.

 Implications for Children's Development